-Not only can a vole destroy your grass, but these pests can leave a serious impact if you have crops on your property as voles will snack on the seeds, roots, and bulbs of plants.
-A vole can make a significant dent in your backyard garden when left unchecked.
+Not only does a vole pose a threat to your grass, but if you have crops on your property, these pests can inflict serious damage.
+Snacking on seeds, roots, and plant bulbs, voles can leave a significant dent in your backyard garden if left unchecked.

-These pests cannot cause any significant damage to your lawn, and you should notice the reemergence of new grass within a few weeks.
-Damage during the winter may take longer to repair itself, but you will begin to notice a change in your yard when springtime rolls around.
+Fortunately, voles cannot cause substantial and lasting harm to your lawn, and you should start to see new grass sprouting within a few weeks.
+While winter damage may take longer to repair itself, you’ll notice a positive change in your yard as spring rolls around.

-If you want to jumpstart the growth process, you can always reseed your lawn or add sod.
+You can always reseed your lawn or add sod if you want to jumpstart the growth process.
 If you’re weighing your options on lawn care after vole damage, check out this article from the University of Minnesota.
 This will give you more information on what process will work best on your property.

 Unfortunately, if a vole has caused damage to shrubs or trees, there’s a chance you can’t salvage the plants.
-Once a vole destroys the roots or bark of a plant, it will die soon after.
-When a vole is ruining your garden, focus on removing the problem pests.
+After the roots or bark of a plant sustains significant damage, it’s unlikely to survive for long.

 - Regularly mow your lawn

 - Reduce the amount of mulch around your garden and yard

 - Line your garden with fencing or gravel to prevent voles from digging inside